Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Your biggest expenses will likely be fuel and other automotive related purchases.
 So you’ll want to get a card that earns bonus points for gas purchases.

 With The Business Gold Rewards Card from American Express OPEN, you can earn 3X AMEX Membership Rewards points at US gas stations on your first $100,000 in category spending if it is your selected bonus category for the year.
-And if you choose the same bonus category with the SimplyCash® Plus Business Credit Card from American Express, you’ll earn 3% cash back at US gas stations on your first $50,000 in spending each year.
+And if you choose the same bonus category with the SimplyCash® Plus Business Credit Card from American Express, you’ll earn 3% cash back at US gas stations on your first $50,000 in spending each year (then 1%).

 Or with the Chase Ink Business Cash Credit Card, you will earn 2% cash back (2 Chase points) at gas stations on up to $25,000 a year (combined with restaurants).

 For tips and tutorials on becoming a rideshare driver, I’d recommend checking out The Rideshare Guy.